tribalwarshelp/scripts/README.md

 [Code](https://raw.githubusercontent.com/tribalwarshelp/scripts/master/dist/latestEnnoblements.js)

-This script shows you the latest ennoblements from your server.
-Works in real-time.
+This script shows you the latest ennoblements from your server (from the last hour).

 ![Screenshot](/screenshots/latestEnnoblements.png?raw=true)